conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 Specifying a different target platform for an environment
 =========================================================

-By default, ``conda`` will create environments targeting the platform currently running on.
-You can check which one is yours by running ``conda info`` and checking the ``platform`` entry.
+By default, ``conda`` will create environments targeting the platform it's currently running on.
+You can check which platform you are currently on by running ``conda info`` and checking the ``platform`` entry.

 However, in some cases you might want to create an environment for a